Walk around Lake Bohinj

 The upper, quieter, path through the forest, is known at the “Hunter’s Path”, and winds you through the dense forest.
 Expect to see toadstools and mushrooms, lizards and small mammals.

-7) Zlatorog Statue
+7) Zlatorog Statue - the Bohinj myth

 As you approach Ribčev Laz again, you will see cafes and ice-cream sellers.
 Take a moment to admire the bronze Zlatorog or “Goldhorn” statue perched high on a rock next to Lake Bohinj.
 Legend says that the chamois’ golden horns hold the key to the treasure hidden in the mountains.
 The mythical chamois is also known as the gate keeper to Lake Bohinj.